 CLI-PHP, the HTTP frontend to the CLI application, can be used to configure and control the router remotely.
 It is enabled in factory configuration, thus can be used for deployment purposes, but disabled as soon as the admin account has been set up.

 The service can later be turned on/off by setting the cliphp.status configuration parameter:

 '''

-\begin{array}{ll} \texttt{cliphp.status}{=}0 & \texttt{Service is disabled} \\ \texttt{cliphp.status}{=}1 & \texttt{Service is enabled} \end{array}
+cliphp.status=0 Service is disabled cliphp.status=1 Service is enabled

 '''

 This section describes the CLI-PHP interface for Version 2.
 It accepts POST and GET requests.
 Running with GET requests, the general usage is defined as follows:

+'''

 Usage:

-'''

-http(s)://cli.php?<key1>=<value1>&<key2>=<value2>..<keyN>=<valueN>

-'''
+http(s)://cli.php?<key1>=<value1>&<key2>=<value2>...<keyN>=<valueN>

 Available keys:

-'''

-output Output format (html, plain)
+Output format (html, plain)

+output

-usr Username to be used for authentication
+Username to be used for authentication

+usr

+pwd

-pwd Password to be used for authentication
+Password to be used for authentication

-command Command to be executed
+Command to be executed

+command

+arg0..arg31

-arg0..arg31 Arguments passed to commands
+Arguments passed to commands

-'''

-${\tt Notes:}$

-'''
+Notes:

-The commands correspond to CLI commands as seen by 'cli -l', the arguments (arg0..arg31) will be directly passed to cli.
+The commands correspond to CLI commands as seen by 'cli -1', the

-'''
+arguments (arg0..arg31) will be directly passed to cli.

 Thus, an URL containing the following sequence:

+command=get&arg0=admin.password&arg1=admin.debug&arg2=admin.access

+will lead to cli being called as:

 cli get "admin.password" "admin.debug" "admin.access"

-It supports whitespaces but please be aware that any special characters in $\ensuremath{\mathsf{I}}$ the URL must be specified according to RFC1738 (usually done by \mathtt{common} clients such as wget, lynx, curl).
+It supports whitespaces but please be aware that any special characters

+the URL must be specified according to RFC1738 (usually done by common

+clients such as wget, lynx, curl).

 Response:

 The returned response will always contain a status line in the format:

-$< \mathtt{return} > : < \mathtt{msg} >$
+<return>: <msg>

 with return values of OK if succeeded and ERROR if failed.
+Any

-Any output from the commands will be appended.
+output from the commands will be appended.

+Examples:

-OK: status command successful ERROR: authentication failed
+OK: status command successful

+ERROR: authentication failed

+'''